gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 ![DNS enabled](img/aws_vpc_dns_enabled.jpeg)

-When you first accepted the peering connction, it probably said to add a route to the (now) peered VPC.
+When you first accepted the peering connection, it probably said to add a route to the (now) peered VPC.
 So click on "Route tables" to do that now.

 In `eu-west-2`, in its "route tables", edit the existing public routes to add a _new_ route so that traffic with destination `10.0.0.0/22` (which is my CIDR) is sent to a target of (pick "Peering Connection") the `us-west-2` VPC.
 Click "save changes".

-In `us-west-2`, in its "route tables", edit the new VPC's single public routes to add a \_new \_route so that traffic with destination `172.31.0.0/16` (which is my CIDR) is sent to a target of (pick "Peering Connection") the `eu-west-2` VPC.
+In `us-west-2`, in its "route tables", edit the new VPC's single public routes to add a _new_ route so that traffic with destination `172.31.0.0/16` (which is my CIDR) is sent to a target of (pick "Peering Connection") the `eu-west-2` VPC.
 Click "save changes".

-Now traffic should be routed between them, privately, and hostnames should be resolved to their private IPs.
+Now traffic should be routed between them, privately, and host names should be resolved to their private IPs.

 **Note:** Public subnets need a route to an IGW (Internet Gateway).
 If not e.g ECS won't be able to fetch the secrets and the task will repeatedly fail to start because it needs those secrets.

 By default a _new_ public subnet _won't_ have a public IPv4 address associated with it.
-As a reesult, fetching secrets may _also_ fail.
+As a result, fetching secrets may _also_ fail.
 In which case your tasks will repeatedly fail to launch.
 I needed to select each of my public subnets in my new VPC (in `us-west-2`), click "Actions", then "Edit subnet settings", and check that box for each:

 ![VPC public IP](img/aws_vpc_subnet_ip.jpeg)